 Examination of the relationship between law, considered broadly as a socializing force, and society.
 Topics will vary and may include the use of alternatives to courts for the resolution of disputes, challenges of legal authority, and the relationship between cultural pluralism and legal order.
 Alternate years.

-This is a course about the politics and policies surrounding environmental issues at all levels of government.
+This course is about the politics and policies surrounding environmental issues at all levels of government.
 Many issues are both local and global.
 Transportation, electricity, and food are locally experienced but have global as well as local environmental ramifications.
-Environmental politics and policy are necessarily multi-disciplinary topics so we will draw upon a range of disciplines including economics, history, ecology, and ethics in addition to political science, public policy, and public administration.
-In covering environmental politics, we focus mostly on the major, albeit shifting, themes of "environmentalism" from white-collar lobbying, legislating and litigating to the direct action protests and the politics of corporate sustainability.
-The policy focus emphasizes content related to major federal laws governing public lands and other environmental issues, and the federal agencies that oversee environmental policy.
+Environmental politics and policies draw upon a range of disciplines including economics, history, ecology, and ethics in addition to political science, public policy, and public administration.
+In covering environmental politics, we focus on the themes of environmentalism from lobbying, legislating and litigating to protests and the politics of corporate sustainability.
+The policy focus emphasizes content related to major federal laws and the federal agencies that oversee environmental policy.
 The second half of the course concentrates on specific local, national and international issues such as the management of national forests, food politics, and local land use planning.
-We will study each issue by discussing the players and major debates circulating around the respective ecological issues.
+We study each issue by discussing the players and major debates.

 Analysis of the president, organizational aspects of the executive office and relationship with Congress, the bureaucracy, the media and public opinion.
 Every year.

 POLS 334 U.S. Bureaucracy and Regulatory Law (4)

 Analysis of public policy organizations.
 Students examine values and processes that influence the regulations generated by the public sector at the national level, as well as the merit system of public service, and the web of connections among public bureaucracies at the state and national levels and institutions in other sectors.